d6u/observe-object-path/README.md

 });

 // Should log 'propVal' at initial subscription
-// Then log 'propNewVal' after `fullUpdate` is called
+// Then log 'propNewVal' after `update` is called
 ```